Yedidyar/contacts_book/README.md

 # contacts_book
-# what is the repo?
+# what is this repo?
 this repo is a  beginners project .</br>
 the goal of the project is to create comfortable CLI that use SQLlite API for a contact book program.</br>
 the current feature are:</br>